caco3/psram-usage-visualizer/README.md

 Then build your firmware and let it run.

-Log the console output into a file.
+Log the console output into a file with the extention `.log`.
 It will look like this:
 ```
 I (3849) cam_hal: buffer_size: 32768, half_buffer_size: 4096, node_buffer_size: 2048, node_cnt: 16, total_cnt: 15